shorebirdtech/website/src/pages/jobs.md

 ## Requirements

+You

-- Wants to work at a startup
+- Want to work at a startup
-- Autonomous, able to work well independently, remotely and without supervision
+- Work well independently, remotely and without supervision
-- Excellent English spoken and written communication skills
+- Speak and write excellent English
-- Experience with product, design, sales OR go-to-market roles
+- Have experience in a product, design, sales OR go-to-market role
-- Located in GMT-10 through GMT-3
+- Live/work within GMT-10 to GMT-3
-- Ability and desire to learn/teach yourself new skills as we go
+- Enjoy regularly learning/teaching yourself new skills
-- Interest/willingness to work on a small, distributed team
+- Want to work on a small, distributed team
-- Excited about our mission of making high-quality multi-platform the default
+- Feel excited about our mission of saving people time and making apps better
-- Interest/experience working with developer products
+- Have experience with and interest in developer products

 ## Nice to haves